yasir2000/openwrt-oldwiki-md/WAP54GHowto.rst

  5., If you have problems, send your comments to slapic@linux.co.hu.

- 6., If you're familiar with WiKi, customize this page to look better.
+ 6., If you're familiar with Wiki, customize this page to look better.

 == Warning: your WAP54G doesn't have much flash! (and can get stuck because of that) ==